MeganWardBaranyay/rfr-LAfires-burnseverity/README.md

 - Random forest regression  modelling was performed with the scikit-learn RandomForestRegressor (https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html).

-All data is available in the "Data" folder.
+All data and code to run the model and produce figures are available in the "Data" folder.